-But what if I told you that with some hard work, it was possible to manage your own case and reach an outcome as good a if you had been represented by a lawyer?
+But what if I told you that with some hard work, it was possible to manage your own case and reach an outcome as good as if you had been represented by a lawyer?
 No one knows your case better than you do – but you need to learn how to prepare and present it.

 Journey to Justice A practical Guide to Effectively Representing Yourself in Court will show you how.

-Travelling from one guidepost or “waymark” to the next, you will learn how to take all the bits and pieces of paper you now think of as you case and turn them into an organized presentation in court.
+Travelling from one guidepost or “waymark” to the next, you will learn how to take all the bits and pieces of paper you now think of as your case and turn them into an organized presentation in court.

 If you are on your own with a legal problem, this book is the compass you need.

-Journey to Justice combines her 30+ years of experience as a lawyer in both BC and Ontario with her passion for making the doors of justice open for all.
+Journey to Justice combines her many years of experience as a lawyer in both BC and Ontario with her passion for making the doors of justice open for all.
 In this short, straightforward guide, she maps out the unique, 6-step system she has developed, while sharing lots of insider tips and stories to help you along the way.

 Writing with compassion and understanding for those who find themselves alone on the sometimes rocky road to justice, she takes you from chaos to convincing, one waymark at a time.